Your CTO Shouldn't Be Your DevOps Team

 What if we need ongoing support after the buildout?

-The advisory retainer ($1–3K/mo) keeps the harness current as your stack evolves and gives your team someone who already knows the environment.
-It is optional.
-The buildout is meant to stand on its own.
+The advisory retainer ($1–3K/mo) keeps things current as your stack evolves and gives your team someone who already knows the environment.
+It's optional — the buildout is meant to stand on its own.

 Get Started

-$500 for a 1–2 day review.
-You will get a clear read on what needs work and what the buildout would look like.
+$800 for a 1–2 day review.
+You'll see what needs work and what the buildout would look like.